mozilla/bug-handling/policy/triage-bugzilla.md

 If you don't have a reproduction or confirmation, or have questions needinfo someone who can answer your question and finish triaging the bug when they reply.

+#### The `stalled` keyword

+The extreme case of not-enough-information is one which cannot be answered with a `needinfo` request.
+The reporter has shared all they know about the bug, and nobody has a answer at this time, but the bug should be kept open, but for now we are out of strategies to take to resolve it.

+Mark the bug as `stalled`, which will remove it from the list of bugs to be triaged.

+The priority of `stalled bugs` should be '--' but other keywords may apply to them.

 #### This doesn't fit into a P1, P2, P3, P4, or P5 framework

 Mark it as a P3.